NT-proBNP

 Would you like to know more about our NT-proBNP immunoassay?

-Let us know if you are interested in OEM or distribution opportunities, or to validate the assay in your laboratory at the time of launch.
-Please send us an email to marketing@gentian.com or fill out the form to the right and our Product Manager for NT-proBNP will get in touch.
+Let us know if you are interested in OEM or distribution opportunities, or to validate the assay in your lab at the time of launch.
+Please send us an email to marketing@gentian.com or fill out the form below and our Product Manager for NT-proBNP will get in touch.

 Frequently asked questions